 How to compare UK to Australia money transfers

-The price for transferring money to Australia is determined by two things, the amount you want to transfer and the transfer service's charges (including commission, sending and receiving fees).
+The price for transferring money is determined by two things, the amount you want to send and the transfer service's charges (including commission, sending and receiving fees).

 Providers tally up all their charges for handling your transfer and add them to the cost of the transfer as a single fee.

 Each service will usually have both a minimum and maximum money transfer you can make, so you'll need to check that your money transfer is eligible, first and foremost.

 However, larger transfers are often eligible for smaller fees, so you should also consider how much as well as how often you will want to make a transfer.
 For example, two £500 transfers for £5 each or a single £1,000 transfer for a one-off £7 fee.

 What about exchange rates?